P.O. Box 2727

 District Directory - To request the Pensacola District Directory please e-mail us.

-Easter / Resurrection Sunday - See also UMC 101
+Easter / Resurrection Sunday - How is the date of Easter/Resurrection Sunday determined? - See UMC 101 Archive.

 Are you thinking about providing an Electronic giving program?
 Would providing your church members the option of paying their weekly (or semi-monthly) pledge electronically be too complicated or expensive for your church?
 Check out the link above for information about an easily established and affordable service available for any size congregation.